Sangeethakuchuru/Data-Business-Analysis-Portfolio-main/README.md

 ## About me
 Hello everyone!
-My name is Sangeetha, and this is my portfolio.<br>
+My name is Sangeetha.
 This repository was created to showcase my analytical and technical skills (Excel, Python, SQL, Power BI, PowerPoint, and others).
 ## Contents
 * [About me](#about-me)